jelilat/sentinel/README.md

 # Sentinel

-A proxy server that keeps API keys away from AI agents.
-Agents send requests here, and the gateway adds the real API key before forwarding to the external service.
-Agents never touch the actual keys.
+A safety layer for autonomous agents.
+It lets agents interact with real systems without unbounded authority, so you can scale agents without scaling risk.

 ## Problem

-AI agents need to call external APIs (OpenAI, Stripe, weather services, etc.), but giving agents raw API keys is dangerous:
+AI agents need to make transactions or interact with external systems, but giving agents raw API and wallet private keys is dangerous:

 - Keys can leak through agent logs, outputs, or context windows
 - Compromised agents can exfiltrate credentials